Mastodon

 From the 1970s through to the mid-1990s, the strategy outperformed convincingly - which is partly why O'Higgins' book resonated so strongly.
 In the late 1990s tech boom, it lagged badly, as the Dow's industrial heavyweights were left behind by growth stocks.
 Through the 2000s and early 2010s, it recovered relative performance.
 In the 2010s, it generally underperformed a simple S&P 500 tracker.

-The honest summary is: the Dogs strategy has beaten the market in some periods and underperformed in others.
+The summary: the Dogs strategy has beaten the market in some periods and underperformed in others.
 Like most factor strategies, it tends to work over long cycles but can go through extended stretches of underperformance that test investor discipline.

 The UK Equivalent: Dogs of the FTSE 100